AndrewBush-Tech/Airplane-App/AirlineAppBackEnd-main/README.md

 # AirlineAppBackEnd
-Back end to the airline database for the CS340 project
+Back end to the airline database using SQL for the CS340 project